aws-amplify/docs/cli/multienv.md

 // Provide AWS Profile info
 ```

 This will set up another environment for the project in the cloud.
-The backend-configs and resources are cloned from the dev environment.
-Run `amplify push` to provision all the AWS resources for your new environment.
+The backend-configs and resources are now cloned from the dev environment.
+Run `amplify push` to provision all the AWS resources for your new environment (prod).

-Now lets first push the changes to our 'dev' branch (you would just see changes to the team-provider-info.json file which has cumulative stack information for all the environments), and then create a new git branch - 'prod' corresponding to the new environment we just created.
+Now lets first push the changes to our 'dev' branch (you would just see changes to the team-provider-info.json file - when running a `git status` command, which has cumulative stack information for all the project environments).
+Then, let's create a new git branch - 'prod' corresponding to the new environment we just created and push the resources in the prod environment.

 ```
 $ git add .